-As a Diagnostic Echocardiographer, you'll perform diagnostic examinations, as requested by a physician, using equipment that produces high-frequency sound waves to visualize the heart.
-Common job responsibilities include performing echocardiogram tests, determining the overall condition of the heart, and assisting medical professionals in diagnosing heart conditions.
-The career is expected to grow by 14% in the next ten years.
+As a Diagnostic Echocardiographer, you'll perform diagnostic examinations using imaging technology, as requested by a physician, that produces high-frequency sound waves that create "moving pictures" of the heart.
+You'll work with the cardiac care team to assess the overall condition of the heart and help diagnose any existing cardiac abnormalities.
+The demand for this medical specialty is expected to grow by 10% in the next ten years.

-The Diagnostic Echocardiography Program at Tyler Junior College is committed to serving the local community and students in providing for the training of necessary job skills, and the proper education needed to fulfill the duties of a diagnostic medical sonographer.
-The program is also committed to graduate students capable of attaining the status of Registered Diagnostic Cardiac Sonographer (RDCS).
+The Diagnostic Echocardiography Program at Tyler Junior College is committed to serving the local community and students by providing the training of necessary job skills, and the proper education, needed to fulfill the duties of a diagnostic echocardiographer.
 The program provides access and equal opportunity to all qualified individuals who apply.

 The teaching-learning process is a shared responsibility between the faculty and the students.
-The faculty facilitates the process by defining content, establishing critical criteria, role modeling, providing opportunities for learning activities, and evaluating performance.
-The process is further facilitated with a movement from general to specific and simple to complex.
-The teaching-learning process utilizes critical thinking, research findings, effective interpersonal communication, and a variety of instructional methodologies relevant to a changing society.
-Learning is a life-long experiential process, which involves the acquisition and synthesis of knowledge, skills, and understanding.
+The faculty facilitates the process by defining content, establishing critical criteria, role modeling, providing opportunities for learning activities and evaluating performance.
+The process is further facilitated with a movement from general to specific and straightforward to complex.
+The teaching-learning process utilizes critical thinking, research findings, effective interpersonal communication and various instructional methodologies relevant to a changing society.
+Learning is a lifelong experiential process involving acquiring and synthesizing knowledge, skills and understanding.
 The learner must be an active participant to attain success.

 How to Apply

-Students planning to apply for admission to the Diagnostic Echocardiography Program must submit a complete application to the Program Director (Rogers NHS Building, Room 240) no later than May 25, 2022.
+Students planning to apply for admission to the Diagnostic Echocardiography Program must submit completed Selective Admissions and Diagnostic Echocardiography applications to the Program Director (Rogers NHS Building, Room 240) no later than May 25, 2023.

 DE student responsibilities include, but are not limited to the following: